 - Build your blog to offer ecommerce, coaching and services

 - You can customize with themes and plugins

 There are of course many other blogging sites you can use to host your blog, but give WordPress a try first, and then if you decide you hate it take a look around.
 But you might as well start with the best platform for bloggers.

 If you need help building a WordPress site, read here your guide to building a website on WordPress.

 Starting a blog doesn’t need to be difficult to do.
 In fact, when you see the path that you need to follow you can be starting a blog that makes money and becomes a solid business.
-Just follow the 7 hacks to be building those foundations to starting a blog in 2021.
+Just follow the guide to be building those foundations to starting a blog.